-We’re looking to expand our charter holiday network here at NQY, which has been growing year on year.
+We’re looking to expand our charter holiday network from Cornwall, which has been growing year on year.
 Many thousand Cornish residents face long onward journeys to other airports for sun destinations, we are actively approaching tour operators to offer holidays from closer to home.
-Click here to see the range of destinations we fly to...
+Destinations we fly to...

 We’d love to keep you up to date with the latest developments.
 If you are interested, Subscribe to our eNewsletters